Prevention - Protection - Prosecution - Monitoring

 In addition to addressing governments and non-governmental organisations, national parliaments and local authorities, the convention sends a clear message to society as a whole.
 Every man, every woman, every boy and girl, every parent, every boy/girl-friend must learn that violence - any kind of violence - is not the right way to solve difficulties and live a peaceful life.
 Everybody must understand that now and in the future violence against women and domestic is no longer tolerated.

 Who will make sure that state parties are living up to their obligations?

 The Convention sets up a monitoring mechanism to assess how well its provisions are put into practice.
 This monitoring mechanism consists of two pillars : the Group of Experts on Action against Violence against Women and Domestic Violence (GREVIO), an indipendent expert body, and the Committee of Parties, a political body composed of officizl representatives of the State Parties to the Convention.

 Using a report-based procedure, the GREVIO will assess the different measures a state party has taken to give meaning to the convention.
 In addition to reports received from the state party under scrutiny, it may draw on information from NGOs.
 National parliaments are also invited to participate in the monitoring.
 Should the information received be insufficient or should a particular issue require immediate attention, the GREVIO may travel to the country in question for an inquiry.

 On the basis of the information at its disposal, the GREVIO may adopt reports and conclusions aimed at helping the state party to better implement the convention.
 It may also adopt general recommendations addressed to all state parties.

-In addition to the GREVIO, a second entity composed of the representatives of the parties to the convention will be set up: the Committee of the Parties.
-Its tasks will include, among others, electing the members of the GREVIO and issuing recommendations to state parties concerning the measures to be taken in order to implement the conclusions of the GREVIO.
+The tasks of the Committee of the Parties will include, among others, electing the members of the GREVIO and issuing recommendations to state parties concerning the measures to be taken in order to implement the conclusions of the GREVIO.